-4. Anthropometry and body composition
+5. Anthropometry and body composition

 For anthropometry measurements, height, weight, abdominal sagittal diameter, circumferences of waist, hip, thigh and upper arm and other parameters were taken.
 Using ultrasonic tomography, intrabdominal and subcutaneous fat thickness and muscle thickness were evaluated.
 Intra- and extra-cellular fluid was measured via bioimpedance spectroscopy.
-Body fat was assessed by air displacement plethysmography and DXA.
-Abdominal fat distribution was evaluated as intra-abdominal and subcutaneous fat areas at the level of umbilicas using a computed tomography
+Body fat was assessed by DXA.
+Abdominal fat distribution was evaluated as intra-abdominal and subcutaneous fat areas at the level of umbilicas using a computed tomography activities were checked by detailed interview using job-specific questionnaire sheets.
+Seven-day averages of physical activity were also measured with an electric pedmeter.

-5. Exercise examinations
+6. Exercise examinations

-Grip strength, leg extension power, knee extension strength, sit-up, static balance, reaction time, and trunk flexion were measured with a computerized automatic diagnosis system.
-Step length, pitch, and velocity of walking were assessed by the 10m walking test.
-Linear velocity of center of mass, range of joint motion and torque were assessed using four video cameras and two force plates.
-Daily physical activities were checked by detailed interview using job-specific questionnaire sheets.
-Seven-day average of physical activity was also measured with an electric pedometer.
+Grip strength, leg extension power, sit-up and static balance, reaction time, and trunk flexion were measured with a computerized automatic diagnosis system.
+Step length, pitch, and velocity of walking were assessed by the 10m walking test using four video cameras and two force plates.
+Physical

-6. Nutritional survey
+7. Nutritional survey

 Nutritional intakes were assessed by three-day dietary record using a scale.
 The scale was handed out to each participant to record the weight of each food taken over the recording period.
 If it was impossible to weigh each food, approximate size and amounts of food were noted.
-At lunchtime on the day of the examination, dieticians explained to each participant how to weigh foods and how to determine the size and approximate amount.
+Dieticians explained to each participant how to weigh foods and how to determine the size and approximate amount.
 For more accurate assessment, disposable cameras were also handed out to all participants.
 Before and after each meal, participants were asked to take pictures of all dishes to record what kind of foods and how much food were eaten, and how much food was not eaten.
 Using these dietary records and photographs, dieticians estimate actual food intake.

-7. Psychological test
+8. Psychological test

 All participants were interviewed by psychology specialists.
 Cognition and intelligence were assessed using the Wechsler Adult Intelligence Scale-Revised Short Form (WAIS-R-SF) in all participants and the Mini-Mental State Examination (MMSE) in participants aged 60 years and over.
-Life events and stress coping were also assessed by interview.
+Life events, hassles, and stress coping were also assessed by interview.
 Basic ADL was checked via the Katz index.

-Depressive symptoms, personality, subjective well-being, social relations, hassles, stress coping and ADL were assessed using a questionnaire.
+Depressive symptoms, personality, subjective well-being, social relations, and ADL were assessed using a questionnaire.

 Over 1,000 variables, including various areas of gerontology and geriatrics will be checked repeatedly every two years in almost 2,400 participants.
 The staff of the NILS-LSA were consisted of full time researchers, researchers from hospitals and universities, research assistants such as administrators, clinical technicians, dieticians, psychologists, and radiologists.
-The total number of staff was about 80.
+The total number of staff was about 90.